 The essence of their educational methods is empowerment, following the original methodology of Dr Ambedkar.
 The teachers use alternative teaching methods (such as Waldorf, Freinet) but adhere to official secondary-school requirements and curriculum.
 Aside from building up the basic missing skills, the classes seek to broaden the students horizons where they learn to express their personal point of view on general public issues.
 Thus apart from the highly disadvantaged, mostly Roma youngsters, Dr Ambedkar Schools target those who are looking for an alternative form of teaching.

-In spite of positive aspects of operating such a school in an urban environment, up to 2016 the Jai Bhim Network have due to a lack of financial resources been unable to establish a Dr Ambedkar School in any larger town or city.
-The team has been working successfully in smaller towns, such as Sajókaza and Alsózsolca.
+In spite of positive aspects of operating such a school in an urban environment, up to 2016 the Jai Bhim Network had been unable to establish a Dr Ambedkar School in any larger town or city due to a lack of financial resources.
+The team had been working successfully in smaller towns, such as Sajókaza and Alsózsolca.
 In 2016 however with the support of the Foundation through a capital grant, the Jai Bhim Network acquired a building that was converted into a Dr Ambedkar School, right in the city of Miskolc.
 The day to day operational costs of the school are financed by the local government.
-For the the first time, it will be possible to provide non-segregated, high quality education for disadvantaged Roma and non Roma youth, and for those who are looking for an alternative type of education Hungary’s third largest city.
+For the the first time, it is possible to provide non-segregated, high quality education for disadvantaged Roma and non Roma youth, and for those who are looking for an alternative type of education Hungary’s third largest city.